malteschoen/pttModelStudies/README.md

 * We can provide two simple  of thumb for a initial guess of epsilon based on the interrelation of epsilon and the uniaxial Trouton ratio Tr.
 * Tr is defined as the ratio of uniaxial elongational viscosity and shear viscosity at a certain deformation rate - in the Newtonian plateau Tr is 3, meaning that differences become only visible with higher deformation rates.
  * We've generated the dataset for deformation rates of 100/s which should lie in the shear-thinning domain of most materials, while at the same time being accessible to both rotational and capillary rheometers.
-* Please note that an elongation rate of 100/s requires higher shear rates in capillary rheometers -(around 450 1/s for the standard 15 mm barrel feeding a 1 mm capillary).
-* Refer to [our work](https://github.com/malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries) on the (simplified) Gibson method for more details.
+* Please note that an elongation rate of 100/s requires higher shear rates in capillary rheometers -(around 450 1/s for the standard HPCR with a 15 mm barrel feeding a 1 mm capillary).Refer to [my work](https://github.com/malteschoen/fasterGibsonForExtensionalFlowBetweenCapillaries) on the (simplified) Gibson method for more details.
 * Users of rotational rheometers should endeavour to either measure or approximate the normal stresses.
-* See [our work](https://github.com/malteschoen/rheologyHacks) on rheological formulae for more details.
+See [my work](https://github.com/malteschoen/rheologyHacks) on rheological formulae for more details.

 ![epsilonFromTrouton](https://github.com/malteschoen/pttModelStudies/blob/main/expModelEpsilonTroutonStudies/epsilonFromTroutonRatio.png)